stazz/ts-http-server-sample/README.md

 - `curl -v http://localhost:3000/api-md` to test OpenAPI stub JSON endpoint.
   There should be no errors, and the returned value should be valid, but incomplete (because of the scope of the sample) OpenAPI JSON specification.
   Notice that returned value will not contain metadata about `api/secret` endpoint.
+  Notice also that the returned value is very limited, as this is just a sample, and not all aspects of OpenAPI specification are present in the returned value (but enough information exists already to generate them).
 - `curl -v -u secret:secret http://localhost:3000/api-md` to test OpenAPI stub JSON endpoint while authenticated.
-  There shouyld be no errors, and the returned value should contain metadata about `api/secret` endpoint.
+  There should be no errors, and the returned value should contain metadata about `api/secret` endpoint.
+  Notice also that the returned value is very limited, as this is just a sample, and not all aspects of OpenAPI specification are present in the returned value (but enough information exists already to generate them).
 - `curl -v http://localhost:3000/non-existing` to test how situation is handled when there are no suitable endpoints for URL.
   The response code should be `404`, and Koa server should have logged an error to stdout.
 - `curl -v -X POST -H 'Content-Type: application/json' -d'{"property":"00000000-0000-0000-0000-000000000000"}' http://localhost:3000/api/thing` to test correct endpoint, but wrong method.